-Data mining is usually defined as a nontrivial extraction of implicit, previously unknown and useful information from databases and websites.
-Generally, the techniques used should ensure that the information extracted is useful, previously unknown and implicit.
+Data mining is usually defined as a nontrivial extraction of implicit, previously unknown, and useful information from databases and websites.
+Generally, the techniques used should ensure that the information extracted is useful, previously unknown, and implicit.
 Data mining is generally a huge industry in many areas other than healthcare and life sciences.

 The Common Idea About Data Mining

 For instance, it is no surprise for a biopharmaceutical industry to regularly employ a number of data mining methodologies that enable it to deal with large amounts of biological data in different forms that have been collected by the industry.
-From the annotated databases of molecular pathways and disease profiles to structure, sequences, population and individual clinic tests, this industry has inundated with information at its disposal, and data mining becomes the core of advanced methodologies that deal with information overload.
+From the annotated databases of molecular pathways and disease profiles to structure, sequences, population, and individual clinic tests, this industry has information at its disposal, and data mining becomes the core of advanced methodologies that deal with information overload.

 Data Mining Technology